Divisive Thai ex-Prime Minister Thaksin returns from exile as party seeks to form new government

 Thaksin came back briefly to Thailand in 2008 to face a court trial before fleeing the country.
 He has avoided returning over concerns he would not be treated fairly by the military-backed government and establishment that has long held a sharp animosity toward him.

-He has remained active in Thai politics, however, often making video calls to political rallies of parties backed by him.
+He has remained active in Thai politics, however, often making video calls to rallies of his supporters and parties backed by him.

 “Thaksin’s plans to return to Thailand were postponed after the election results were announced — this implies a strong connection between the election, formation of coalitions, and selection of the prime minister on one hand, and Thaksin’s personal agenda on the other,” said Napon Jatusripitak, a political science researcher and visiting fellow at Singapore’s ISEAS-Yusof Ishak Institute.